kshapan/carnd_behavioral_clonning/writeup_report.md

 I have tried using LeNet's architecture first but the the result with NVIDIA's self driveing car model were far better.
 Hence I chose NVIDIA's self driving car architecture provided in the lessons.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set as the epochs increased.
 This implied that the model was overfitting.
-Hence I limited the number of epochs to 3.
+Hence I added the dropout layer and limited the number of epochs to 10.
 It provded good results on training the model.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track, to improve the driving behavior in these cases, I took recorded recovery path from left and right sides of the road.
 After feeding the recovery data along with centre driving data, the model was observed to perform well.